TIBCOSoftware/dovetail-contrib/hyperledger-fabric/development.md

 git clone https://github.com/TIBCOSoftware/dovetail-contrib.git
 ```

 This is all you need to start developing chaincode and client apps, and build artifacts using a [dovetail-tools](./dovetail-tools) docker container.
-Refer the [IOU](samples/iou) sample for step-by-step instructions about how to implement, build, deploy and run a blockchain application.
+You can then follow the following sections to configure a local Flogo Enterprise instance or your TCI account and then follow the [IOU](samples/iou) sample for step-by-step instructions about how to implement, build, deploy and run a blockchain application.

 If you want to build artifacts locally, instead of using the `dovetail-tools` docker container, you will need to install and configure the following tools: